wlongxiang/wlongxiang.github.io/_posts/2019-12-30-pyspark-groupby-aggregate-window.markdown

 |        IT|     2100.0|
 +----------+-----------+
 ```
-To show the headcount budget:
+To show total salary for each department:
 ```python
 # sum of salaries for different departments